hooh-hooah/Plugins/README.md

 ## AI_Heelz

-A mod that adds some heels.
+A BepinEx Plugin that simulates high heels behavior on AI Girls

 ## AI_GrabRave